 Share On Social!

-Congratulations to Dr. Amelie G. Ramirez, director of Salud America! at UT Health San Antonio, on her election as President of the Board of Directors for The Academy of Medicine, Engineering and Science of Texas (TAMEST)!
+Congratulations to Dr. Amelie G. Ramirez, director of Salud America! at UT Health San Antonio, on being named President of the Board of Directors for The Academy of Medicine, Engineering and Science of Texas (TAMEST)!

-TAMEST is a premier scientific organization that unites the best and brightest scientists and researchers across Texas.
+TAMEST is a premier scientific organization that unites the brightest scientists and researchers across Texas.

-Ramirez will help supervise all TAMEST programs and affairs.
+Ramirez, elected to a two-year term, will help supervise all programs and affairs.
 She also will serve as representative of the organization.

 “I look forward to helping guide TAMEST’s efforts to make Texas a premier destination for world-class research in medicine, engineering, science and technology,” Ramirez said.
 “Together we will work to improve the lives of our citizens and grow the economy.”